HydroModPy/HydroModPy/docs/source/architecture/packages/cli.rst

 - ``cli/main.py`` -- argparse dispatcher; iterates ``ALL_COMMANDS``
   and forwards the parsed namespace to ``args._handler``.
 - ``cli/commands/`` -- one module per verb (see inventory below).
+- ``cli/_workers/`` -- CLI application services for commands whose
+  reusable Python surface is not part of ``hydromodpy._api``.
+Workers may assemble diagnostics, catalog listings and developer reports, but they must not become hidden scientific workflow implementations.
 - ``cli/workflows.py`` -- workflow dispatcher used by ``hmp run`` to pick the right launcher from ``[workflow].mode``.